 You can connect with electric training rollers (such as Wahoo Kickr or Tacx Bushido), or traditional rollers and use a speed/cadence sensor connected by ANT+.
 These two ways you will get very reliable data constantly.

 One of Garmin's greatest strengths as a platform is the programming of training sessions.
 Of all the manufacturers, they have achieved the most complete yet simple system.
 Preparation is very quick, and once it is complete you simply need to synchronize the training with the clock to be able to do it under the indications of the clock.

 Creating your workout is really easy: Name it, select where you will do the workout (running, cycling or other) and start adding steps.

 For example, my last fartlek training, where after a 1km warm up I do ten 400m/400m reps.

-Once the programming is complete, you simply click on "Send to device" and proceed to synchronize the clock.
+Once the programming is complete, simply click on "Send to device" and proceed to synchronize the watch.
 You have a second option, which is to add it to the calendar and have the training schedule according to the day.
-Then you can find in the clock the training session that you have each day.
+Then podhen find on the watch the training session you are due each day.

 If you do not add it to a date, you will find the session created in the training section.

 When you start your training, the watch tells you what to do in each phase, and also shows you how much time or distance is left in the current phase of your training, along with your pace and lap time.